 When it comes to decision-making, the issues of an LLC are decided based on each member’s stake in the business.
 For example, an owner with a 25% ownership in the business has one-quarter vote, and a member with 33% stake in the business has one-third vote.

 The profits the business makes are also shared in line with the ownership stakes.
-In the example above, the 25% owner will receive a quarter of the business profits and the 33% owner would receive a third of the profits.
+In the example above, the 25% owner will receive a quarter of the business profits and the 33% owner will receive a third of the profits.

 Sole Proprietorship vs. LLC: Tax Implications